Rocky Mountain National Park

 - Emerick, John C. (1995).
 Rocky Mountain National Park Natural History Handbook.
 Roberts Hinehart Publishers/Rocky Mountain Nature Association.
 ISBN 1-879373-80-7.

 - Frank, Jerry J. Making Rocky Mountain National Park: The Environmental History of an American Treasure (2013)

 - Law, Amy (March 16, 2015).
 Natural History of Trail Ridge Road: A Rocky Mountain National Park's Highway to the Sky.
 Arcadia Publishing.
 ISBN 978-1-62619-935-4.

 - Mills, Enos and John Fielder.
 Rocky Mountain National Park: A 100 Year Perspective (1995)

 - Musselman, Lloyd K. (July 1971).
 Rocky Mountain National Park: Administrative History, 1915-1965 (Online ed.).
 Washington, D.C.: U.S. Dept. of the Interior, National Park Service, Office of History and Historic Architecture, Eastern Service Center.
 Retrieved 18 November 2014.

 - Perry, Phyllis J. (2008).
 Rocky Mountain National Park.
 Arcadia Publishing.
 ISBN 978-0-7385-5627-7.

 - U.S. Dept. of the Interior.
 Rocky Mountain [Colorado] National Park (2011) online free

 - U.S. Corps of Topographical Engineers.
 "Stephen Harriman Long, Topographical Engineers".
 U.S. Corps of Topographical Engineers.
+Archived from the original on December 4, 2010.
 Retrieved March 21, 2010.